Garandor/pfcrender/README.md

 - export of the above to several formats, including pdf, svg, tikz-picture for latex import, rasterization to some bitmapped image format e.g. jpg, png
 - Commandline access to all non-interactive features of the GUI
 - Operation on Linux, OSX and Windows systems

+# Credits
+- This project uses the [fxtlib](http://jjj.de/fxt/fxtpage.html) written by Joerg Arndt and released under GPLv3